RSVP deadline is next week - still missing over 50 rsvp's

 Helper bee

-My FI and I have a very CLEAR idea on what we want at our wedding.
+My Fiance and I have a very CLEAR idea on what we want at our wedding.
 We are on a super tight budget.
 Both our parents are "chipping in" for the wedding.
-We made it clear to both our parents that if they want to chip in for the wedding, just know that we don't plan to change any of our original thoughts on how things will go.
-Both our parents were happy to help and didn't feel the need to "help and give opinions" unless we asked for them.
+We made it clear to both our parents that if they want to chip in for the wedding, just know that we don’t plan to change any of our original thoughts on how things will go.
+Both our parents were happy to help and didn’t feel the need to "help and give opinions" unless we asked for them.
 We feel very lucky for having such great parents!!
-Opinions on wedding decision making.... : wedding options on wedding decisions parents have a say in the wedding Icon Wink

 Member